SourceBox-LLC/FineFoundry/docs/user-guide/training-tab.md

 ## Training Configurations (Save / Load)

-Training configs are JSON files under `src/saved_configs/` and capture the **entire training setup**.
+Training configs are stored in the database and capture the **entire training setup**.

 ### Saving

 - Click a **Save current setup** button.
 - Enter a descriptive name.
-- The app writes a JSON file capturing:
+- The app saves a configuration capturing:
   - Training target (Runpod vs local).
-  - Dataset source + split / JSON path.
+  - Dataset source + split / session ID.
   - Hyperparameters, skill level, and Beginner preset key.
   - Runpod infra or local Docker settings.
 - The name is recorded as the **last used config** for auto‑load on startup.